 Agency expenditures necessary to implement this legislation (or savings resulting from this legislation), with the provisions of the legislation that result in the expenditures (or savings) identified by section number.
 Description of the factual basis of the assumptions and the method by which the expenditure impact is derived.
 Explanation of how workload assumptions translate into cost estimates.
 Distinguished between one time and ongoing functions.

 Indeterminate expenditure impact.

-The bill would allow any community and technical colleges to implement a student homelessness program.
 Total costs would be dependent on how many colleges implement a program.
-The costs discussed below show a per college costs and a range of total costs, depending on the number of colleges implementing programs.
+The costs discussed below show per college costs and a range of total costs, depending on the number of colleges implementing programs.